0xluminous/saitofaqs/faqs/how-is-saito-more-secure-than-bitcoin.md

 - security
 ---

-PoW and PoS collects $1 from users and gets $0.50 cost of attack.
+Proof-of-work and proof-of-stake collects $1 from users and gets $0.50 cost of attack.
 Saito collects $1 from users and gets $1 cost-of-attack.